With the end of financial year fast approaching, now is the time to get your tax depreciation schedule sorted if you

 It’s important to organise a depreciation schedule before the end of the financial year in order to maximise your deductions and claim everything you’re eligible for from the year.

 Failing to claim depreciation means missing out on thousands of dollars.
-During the 2017/2018 financial year, BMT found investors an average first year deduction of $8,212.
+During FY 2017/18, BMT found investors an average first year deduction of almost $9,000.

 Claim the cost of your schedule straight away